duketuxem/dotfiles/README.md

 ## Getting Started

-The installation process requires some manual preliminary checks.
+The installation process requires some manual preliminary checks and actions.

-After that, the dotfiles can be deployed onto the host, then some final adjustments will be made.
+After that, the dotfiles can be automatically deployed onto the host, then some final adjustments will be made.

 ### Prerequisites